-- 32.1 The roster will set out Employees' daily ordinary working hours and starting and finishing times and will be displayed in a place conveniently accessible to Employees: - (a) at least fourteen days for home care Employees; and - (b) fourteen days or no less than seven days for all other Employees before the commencement of the roster period. - 32.2 Employees will work in accordance with a weekly or fortnightly roster set by the Employer. - 32.3 In the case of Home Care Employees, alternative means of communicating change of rosters such as telephone communication, direct contact, mail, or facsimile will be accepted. - 32.4 It is not obligatory for the Employer to display any roster of the ordinary hours of work of casual or relieving staff. - 32.5 Unless the Employer otherwise agrees, an Employee desiring a roster change will give seven days notice except where the Employee is ill or in an emergency. - 32.6 Seven days' notice of a change of roster will be given by the Employer to an Employee.
-Except that, a roster may be altered at any time - (a) by mutual agreement, or - (b) to enable the functions of the facility to be carried out where another Employee is absent from work pursuant to clauses 43 - Ceremonial Leave; 44 - Personal/Carer's Leave and Compassionate Leave and 48 - Leave to Deal with Family and Domestic Violence, or in an emergency.
+- 32.1 The roster will set out Employees' daily ordinary working hours and starting and finishing times and will be displayed in a place conveniently accessible to Employees: - (a) at least fourteen days for home care Employees; and

+- (b) fourteen days or no less than seven days for all other Employees before the commencement of the roster period. - 32.2 Employees will work in accordance with a weekly or fortnightly roster set by the Employer. - 32.3 In the case of Home Care Employees, alternative means of communicating change of rosters such as telephone communication, direct contact, mail, or facsimile will be accepted. - 32.4 It is not obligatory for the Employer to display any roster of the ordinary hours of work of casual or relieving staff. - 32.5 Unless the Employer otherwise agrees, an Employee desiring a roster change will give seven days' notice except where the Employee is ill or in an emergency. - 32.6 Seven days' notice of a change of roster will be given by the Employer to an Employee.
+Except that, a roster may be altered at any time - (a) by mutual agreement; or - (b) if the change is proposed by an Employee to accommodate an agreed shift swap with another Employee, subject to the agreement of the Employer; or - (c) to enable the functions of the facility to be carried out where another Employee is absent from work pursuant to clauses 45 Ceremonial Leave; 46 Personal/Carer's Leave and Compassionate Leave and 50 Leave to Deal with Family and Domestic Violence, or in an emergency.